OctopusDeploy/docs/docs/deployment-examples/iis-websites-and-application-pools.md

 | **.NET CLR version**      | The version of the .NET Common Language Runtime this Application Pool will use. | `v2.0`, `v4.0`                           | Choose v2.0 for applications built against .NET 2.0, 3.0 or 3.5.
 Choose v4.0 for .NET 4.0 or 4.5. |
 | **Identity**              | Which account the Application Pool will run under. | `Application Pool Identity`, `Local Service`, `Local System`, `Network Service`, `Custom user (you specify the username/password)` |                                          |

-## How Octopus Deploys your Web Site {#IISWebsitesandApplicationPools-HowOctopusDeploysyourWebSite}
+## How Octopus Deploys Your Web Site {#IISWebsitesandApplicationPools-HowOctopusDeploysyourWebSite}

 Out of the box, Octopus will do the right thing to deploy your Web Site using IIS, and the conventions we have chosen will eliminate a lot of problems with file locks, leaving stale files behind, and causing multiple Application Pool restarts.
 By default Octopus will follow the conventions described in [Deploying packages](/docs/deployment-examples/deploying-packages/index.md) and apply the different features you select in the order described in [Package deployment feature ordering](/docs/deployment-examples/deploying-packages/package-deployment-feature-ordering.md).